17 Things Nobody Tells You About Living in Sicily

 The apartment that I rented in Palermo, the bustling capital, was next to the train station, smack bang in the red light district, and the pipes stank of sewage.

-However, there was a lot more to my time spent living in Sicily than my sketchy neighbourhood.
+However, there was a lot more to my time living in Sicily than my sketchy neighbourhood.

-Sicily is every bit as incredible as you can imagine, but I would be lying if I told you that living in Sicily was easy.
+Living in Sicily is every bit as incredible as you can imagine, but I would be lying if I told you that it’s always easy.

 Is Sicily a good place to live?

-Yes, but there are some things you should know about life in Sicily before you make the move.
+Yes, but there are some things you should know before you make the decision to move to Sicily.

 Here are some things that nobody tells you about living in Sicily.